-An acquisitions board is a group of individuals within a publishing company who are responsible for making decisions about which books to acquire and publish.
-The board typically consists of the acquisitions editor, who is the person responsible for acquiring books, and other members of the editorial team.
-The acquisitions board meets on a regular basis to discuss book proposals and make decisions about which books to pursue.
+An acquisitions board is a group within a publishing company responsible for deciding which books to acquire and publish.
+It typically consists of the acquisitions editor as the point person for book acquisition and members from the editorial team who meet regularly to review book proposals before deciding which projects to pursue.

 Acquisitions boards exist to ensure that publishing companies acquire and publish books that fit within their mission and marketability parameters, ultimately increasing success rates among readers.
 Review proposals submitted for consideration; decisions regarding which recommendations to pursue depend on factors like alignment with the mission statement of the publishing company, marketability potential of proposed books, and the likelihood that the book will succeed within the marketplace environment.